 True belief is not an acknowledgement of existence (See James 2:18-19).
 You don’t just say “I believe in God” and all is well.
 To believe is a verb; it is an action.
 As already noted, you are not saved through any works on your own, but, if you truly love Jesus, your love for Christ compels you to action (not an obligation, but a response to His great love and grace for you).
 What we find is that the gift of salvation is achieved through a covenant of love.
 It is a marriage.
 This marriage is between the bride of Christ (all true believers) and Jesus.
 Think of a human marriage.
 Do you perform actions so that your spouse will love you?
 No. You act, in love, toward your spouse because of your great love for them.
 It’s magnified with respect to the matter of Christianity.
 You follow Christ because of your great love for Him.
 His sacrifice on your behalf has freed you from the sins of this world to enter into a covenant of love with the creator of the entire universe!
 Now that you are part of His kingdom, show your love by helping to spread the kingdom everywhere you go!

 Do you have any recorded teachings available?

-We don't record our gathering meetings or our Bible study events, but we do have a section that categorizes our biblical training videos which links to our YouTube channel page (Know the Word-Live the Word).
-Those videos cover a number of topics and we are adding more all the time.
+We don't record our gathering meetings or our Bible study events, but we do have a section that categorizes our biblical education videos which links to our Bible Teacher Christ Bender's YouTube channel page (Know the Word-Live the Word).
+Those videos cover a number of topics and we are adding more each month.